-TV Play-by-PlayJohn Ahlers is in his 12th season as the Ducks’ play-by-play voice on FSN PRIME TICKET and KDOC.
+TV Play-by-PlayJohn Ahlers completed his 12th season as the Ducks’ play-by-play voice on FSN PRIME TICKET and KDOC.
 He has called 682 Ducks games since joining the club prior to the 2002-03 season along with numerous NHL games for NBC Sports Network over the previous six seasons.

 Each season, Ahlers is a significant contributor to the team’s award-winning Ducks S.C.O.R.E. program, an educational initiative that impacts over 25,000 elementary school students.
 He teaches the students the value of teamwork in sports, in school and in life.
 Using team building exercises that relate to hockey, this interactive presentation demonstrates the importance to work effectively with others to achieve success in all endeavors.
 Ahlers can also be seen and heard at many of the Ducks community relations events, where he works as host and emcee.